Kieranheiberg/Photosensor/README.md

    - 'python Export_csv.py'

 # Troubleshooting
-If seeing 'device not found.
-Test Voltage set to 1' LabJack device is not plugged into computer properly.
+- If seeing 'device not found.
+Test Voltage set to 1'.
+LabJack device is not plugged into computer properly.
 Program will still run by wont give readings.
-Deesigned for running code without device nearby
+Deesigned for running code without device nearby.
-If RunPhotosensor.bat not working, open in notepad and make sure "CD 'file dricetory'" is set to folder where Export_csv.py and Equations.json are saved
+- If RunPhotosensor.bat not working, open in notepad and make sure "CD 'file dricetory'" is set to folder where Export_csv.py and Equations.json are saved